Table of Contents

 2. Anti-Aging Facials

 Anti-aging facials are designed to target signs of aging, such as fine lines, wrinkles, and loss of elasticity.
-According to Ushma S. Neill, U. S. et al. 2012, “Skin care in the aging female: myths and truths,” spa facials often incorporate ingredients like retinol, vitamin C, and peptides that stimulate collagen production, improve skin texture, and minimize the appearance of age-related concerns.
+According to Ushma S. Neill, U. S. et al. 2012, “Skin care in the aging female: myths and truths,” spa facials incorporate ingredients like retinol, vitamin C, and peptides that stimulate collagen production, improve skin texture, and minimize the appearance of age-related concerns.

 3. Deep Cleansing Facials